Mahal (palace)

-Mahal (//mɛˈɦɛl//), meaning "a mansion or a palace", though it may also refer to "living quarters for a set of people".
-It is an Indian word which derives from the Persian word mahal, deriving from the Arabic word mahall which in turn is derived from ḥall ‘stopping place, abode’.
+Mahal (/hns/ /hns/), meaning "a mansion or a palace", though it may also refer to "living quarters for a set of people".
+It is an Indian word which derives from the Persian word maḥal, deriving from the Arabic word maḥall which in turn is derived from ḥall ‘stopping place, abode’.
 A place of destination would therefore be referred to as "mahal anuzul".
 A place of recreation would be referred to as "mahal anunzul".
-The term máhal to refer to a place was also adopted in Hindi for example Panch Mahals and Jungle Mahals.
-The word developed its meaning for palace as in opposition to that of a jhopri or a "dilapidated house" as a neologism.
+The term máhal to refer to a place was also adopted in Hindustani (Hindi-Urdu) for example Panch Mahals and Jungle Mahals.
+The word developed its meaning for palace as in opposition to that of a jhompri or a "dilapidated house" as a neologism.

-Both Muslim and Hindu rulers built many mahals in India.
+Muslim, Hindu and Sikh rulers alike built many mahals in the Indian subcontinent.